C-Backus/MycoNet/README.md

 Posts will be text only on launch, with a follow-on goal of supporting photos and videos.

 Borrowing a bit from X (the artist formerly known as Twitter): short character limit, replies, likes, reblog function (e.g., retweet).
-However, location based means that a user can only see & interact with posts from other users within a specific predefined radius.
+However, location based means that a user can only see & interact with posts from other users within a specific region.

 <h3>Features</h3>
 <ul>